d347h-eth/terraforms-fanpack/README.md

 - Adjust `CAPTURE_FRAMERATE`, `CAPTURE_DURATION_SECONDS`, and `VIEWPORT` at the top of `scripts/capture.js`.
 - Switch `SCREENSHOT_EXTENSION` to `"jpg"` for smaller buffers.
 - Remove or modify the CSS/JS injections if future HTML pieces already handle alignment or if the heartbeat is unnecessary.
+- Use `--mode streaming` (default) for long runs to keep memory usage constant; `--mode buffered` trades memory for peak throughput.
 - To downsample or change duration post-capture, tweak the ffmpeg spawn parameters (`scripts/capture.js::createVideo`).

 ### Limitations